Who we are

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

-For users that register on our website (in The Stacks), we also store the personal information they provide in their user profile.
+For users who register on our website (in The Stacks), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Any zines you have borrowed will be listed in your account.
 Website administrators can also see and edit that information.
-At the current time, that is two people: the librarian and the library’s technical advisor, also a member of our fandom family.
+At the current time, that is one person: the librarian.

 What rights you have over your data